jollywhoppers/bitchsky-app/README.md

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
 You don't *need* to understand AT Protocol to work with this application, but it can help.
 You may wish to reference [resources linked in social-app](https://github.com/bluesky-social/social-app#development-resources).
 However, please don't harass the Bluesky team with issues or questions pertaining to Bitchsky.

-Bitchsky is a fork of the official client, social-app.
+Bitchsky is a fork of the official Bluesky client, social-app.
 It encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions

 > Bitchsky is a community fork, and we'd love to merge your PR!

-As a rule of thumb, the best features for Bitchsky are those that offer a strong positives that have a disproportionately positive impact on the user experience compared to the maintenance overhead.
+As a rule of thumb, the best features for Bitchsky are those that have a disproportionately positive impact on the user experience compared to the maintenance overhead.
 Unlike some open source projects, since Bitchsky is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
 For example, a change to the way skeets are composed may be very invasive, touching lots of code across the codebase.
 If upstream refactors this component, we will need to rewrite this feature to be compatible or drop it from the client.

-For this reason, bias towards features that change a relatively small amount of code that is present upstream.
+For this reason, only features that require changing only a small amount of code from upstream should be considered.

 Without an overriding motivation, opinionated features should exist behind a toggle that is not enabled by default.
 This allows Bitchsky to cater to as many users as possible.

-**Guidelines:**
+### Guidelines

 - Check for existing issues before filing a new one please.
 - Open an issue and give some time for discussion before submitting a PR.
-  - This isn't strictly necessary, but I'd love to give my thoughts and scope out your willingness to maintain the feature before you write it.
+  - This isn't strictly necessary, but the lead developers would love to give their thoughts and scope out your willingness to maintain the feature before you write it.
 - Stay away from PRs like...
-  - Changing "Post" to "Skeet." 🧌
+  - Changing "Quote" to "Bitch."
-  - Refactoring the codebase, e.g., to replace React Query with Redux Toolkit or something.
+  - Refactoring the codebase, e.g., to replace React Query with Redux Toolkit, etc.
 - Include a new toggle and preference for your feature.

 If we don't merge your PR for whatever reason, you are welcome to fork and/or self-host:

 ## Forking guidelines

 Just like social-app, you have our blessing 🪄✨ to fork this application!
-However, it's very important to be clear to users when you're giving them a fork.
+However, it's very important to make it clear to users when you're giving them a fork.

 Please be sure to: